fuzunumitamaru/laravel-simple-crud/README.md

 # Laravel Crud App

-A simple crud App with Laravel 5.5.
+A simple crud App with Laravel 10 via sail

 ## Installation

 * Clone the repository-
 ```